 If you have food allergies or sensitivities, brain fog may develop after eating certain foods.
 Possible culprits include:

-Removing trigger foods from your diet may improve symptoms.
+Removing trigger foods from your diet may improve signs.

 6. Medical conditions

-If you’re aged between 40 and 65 then declining estrogen levels will be the main cause.
-Balancing your natural hormone levels is a safer option than taking hormone replacement therapy (HRT).
-This is why we recommend our all-natural herbal supplement 40+™ (formerly known as EstroG-100™) as the first line of treatment.
-For more about 40+™ click here.
+If you’re aged between 40 and 65 then declining estrogen levels will be the main cause. so balancing your natural hormone levels is recommended

 If you’re diagnosed with an autoimmune disease, your doctor may recommend a corticosteroid or other medication to reduce inflammation or suppress the immune system.